During One Night

-During One Night (also known as Night of Passion) is a 1961 British drama film directed and written by Sidney J. Furie and starring Don Borisenko and Susan Hampshire.
+During One Night (also known as Night of Passion) is a 1961 British drama film, directed and written by Sidney J. Furie and starring Don Borisenko and Susan Hampshire.
 It was Walton Studios' last production.

 Plot

-David is a Captain in the American Airforce, based in the South of England during the Second World War.
+David is a Captain in the American Airforce, based in the south of England during the Second World War.
 His co-pilot Mike is seriously injured during a mission and, rendered impotent by his injuries, commits suicide.
 David sets out on a night of potential passion, wishing to ensure that he does not die a virgin before his next and final flying mission the following day.

 He goes with a prostitute, but cannot perform.
 He meets an attractive young woman at a dance, but when she takes him home her male accomplices mug him, stealing his money.
 He gets drunk in a country pub and meets the landlady's daughter Jean, who is kind and sympathetic to him.
 Hiding from the Military Police in a barn, their attempt at love-making fails.

-Distraught, David attempts to get himself shot dead by the M.P.s, but the situation is defused by a Military Chaplain.
+Distraught, David attempts to get himself shot dead by the military policemen, but the situation is defused by a Military Chaplain.
 David returns to the pub to say goodbye to Jean, and they consummate their love.